Defenders in the Rocky Mountains and Great Plains

 Defenders envisions a regional ethic of living with all wildlife, including carnivores.
 We’re pioneering nonlethal deterrents and new management techniques that reduce conflict and allow people and wildlife to coexist.

 How We’re Helping

-More on Defenders in the Rocky Mountains and Great Plains: Defenders in Action: Living with Wildlife »
+More on Defenders in the Rocky Mountains and Great Plains: Defenders in Action: Protecting Vital Wildlife Habitat »

 Get Instant Alerts & Updates